matthiask/django-prose-editor/README.rst

 1. Using the ``config`` parameter to include/exclude specific extensions (legacy approach)
 2. Using the new configuration language with ``ConfigurableProseEditorField`` (recommended)
-3. Creating custom implementations for more advanced customization
+3. Creating custom presets for more advanced customization

 For the new configuration language, see the :doc:`configuration_language` documentation.